ondat/documentation/docs/reference/cli.md

 ### Option 2 - Run The Ondat CLI On A Workstation

-- To be able to interact and manage your Ondat cluster, ensure that you define and export the `STORAGEOS_USERNAME`, `STORAGEOS_PASSWORD` and `STORAGEOS_ENDPOINTS` environment variables that will be used to manage your Ondat instance through the Ondat CLI.
+- To be able to interact and manage your Ondat cluster, ensure that you define and export the `STORAGEOS_USERNAME`, `STORAGEOS_PASSWORD` and `STORAGEOS_ENDPOINTS` environment variables that will be used to manage your Ondat cluster through the CLI.

 ```bash
 export STORAGEOS_USERNAME="storageos"